Russula: Identification

 Despite the difficulty in positively identifying collected specimens, the possibility to spot the toxic species by their acrid taste makes some of the mild species, such as R. cyanoxantha and R. vesca, popular edible mushrooms.
 Russula is mostly free of deadly poisonous species, and mild-tasting ones are all edible.

 Ecology

 All Russula species are ectomycorrhizal symbionts with higher plants and trees, and the genus has a collectively diverse host range.
 Some species are cosmopolitan and capable of forming associations with one or more hosts in a range of habitats, while others are more constrained in either host or habitat or both.
 The mycoheterotrophic plant Monotropa uniflora associates with a small range of fungal hosts, all of them members of Russulaceae, including 18 species of Russula.

 Russula fruit bodies provide a seasonal food source for slugs, squirrels and deer.

 Some russulas can bioaccumulate high levels of toxic metals from their environment.
 For example, Russula atropurpurea is capable of concentrating zinc, a property attributed to the presence of metallothionein-like peptides in the mushroom.
 Russula nigricans can accumulate lead to a level up to five times more concentrated than the soil it grows in, while R. ochroleuca concentrates environmental mercury.

+Fungi of this genus have been recorded as a main food of the pleasing fungus beetle Tritoma angulata.
+The related T.biguttata is also occasionally found on Russula, but it does not seem to be a regular food source for them.